CONTRIBUTING TIME AND EXPERTISE

 Community Investment Committee

 The Community Investment Committee (CIC) is a citizen review team made up of informed volunteers to oversee the investment of community resources raised from the United Way campaign into our participating organizations according to a Board approved process that balances financial oversight with social return on investment.
-Volunteers are recruited from business, public, human services and relevant sectors to serve as members of the CIC.
+Volunteers are recruited from business, public, human services, and relevant sectors to serve as members of the CIC.
 The committee is active the first half of the year culminating in a recommendation for funding from which the Board builds the campaign goal.
 The committee is divided into three panels, each associated with one of United Way’s impact areas of Education, Income and Health.
 Each panel reviews a select group of agencies that roughly fit in that impact area.
 The panel structure allows for more thorough review by committee members.

-Labor Participation Committee
+Labor Engagement Committee

 Public Relations & Marketing Committee